 A cover letter (also called a letter of introduction or letter of application) is used in response to an advertised position.
 It’s another way to introduce yourself to a future employer while highlighting your relevant skills, abilities, and experience.
 A strong cover letter can be the difference between standing out during the application process or missing a potential opportunity.

 You can use this template [PDF] to get you started.

 Introduce yourself and inform the reader why you are writing, how you learned of the position, and of any personal contacts you may have with the organization.
 Mention aspects of the organization that interest you based on your research.

 Clearly express why you want this position and how you are a good fit for the position and/or company.
 Inform the reader(s) of your skills and qualifications and how they can benefit the company.
 Focus on 2-3 specific qualifications and provide examples of how you’ve demonstrated the skills they are looking for.
 Use your voice to help bring life and personality to your application.

 Summarize and reiterate how your skills and qualifications can match their needs.
-Request a specific follow up (generally an interview) and give the employer 1 or 2 good ways to contact you.
-Thank the reader for his/her time and let them know a specific date, generally within a week, that you will follow up with them.
+Request a specific follow up (generally an interview) and give the employer one or two good ways to contact you.
+Thank the reader for his/her/their time and let them know a specific date, generally within a week, that you will follow up with them.

 In addition to the cover letter, there are three other types of letters commonly used in the job search.